amymargo/Spell-Check/readme.md

-# Recursive Directory Scanner & Dictionary-Based Spell Checker
+# Binary-Search Spell Checker With Recursive File Parsing
 ### A C Program for Efficient Binary-Search Spell Checking With Hyphen, Case, and Punctuation Logic

 This project implements a high‑performance spell checker in C that recursively scans files and directories, parses words with detailed linguistic rules, and checks each word against a dictionary using **binary search**.
 It demonstrates systems‑programming concepts such as directory traversal, low‑level text parsing, memory management, and efficient search algorithms.